 In less than 8 Months, Humanity exhausts Earth's budget for the year

-Earth Overshoot Day 2014 is quickly approaching!
-In mid-August, we will hit the date when humanity has exhausted nature’s budget for the year.
+August 19 is Earth Overshoot Day 2014, marking the date when humanity has exhausted nature’s budget for the year.
 For the rest of the year, we will maintain our ecological deficit by drawing down local resource stocks and accumulating carbon dioxide in the atmosphere.
 We will be operating in overshoot.

 Just as a bank statement tracks income against expenditures, Global Footprint Network measures humanity’s demand for and supply of natural resources and ecological services.
 And the data is sobering.
 Global Footprint Network estimates that approximately every eight months, we demand more renewable resources and C02 sequestration than what the planet can provide for an entire year.

 Click here to learn more about Earth Overshoot Day, and how it has changed over time.

 Click here for an economics-focused press release on 2014 Earth Overshoot Day.